Chitaoji/lazyr/README.md

 ### Wake up a module

-The lazy modules are not physically loaded until their attrubutes are imported or used, but sometimes you may want to activate a lazy module without excessing any of its attributes.
+The lazy modules are not physically loaded until their attrubutes are imported or used, but sometimes you may want to activate a lazy module without accessing any of its attributes.
 On that purpose, you can 'wake' up the module like this:

 ```py
 >>> lazyr.wakeup(pd) # pandas is woken up and loaded